 Consumers encounter a range of branding strategies and companies derive different benefits from the types of branding they pursue.
-Visual Objects surveyed consumers and found that they were most likely to encounter product, retail, and service branding and that experts believe all of these branding strategies help companies improve their product sales and business reputation.
+In 2021, Visual Objects surveyed consumers and found that they were most likely to encounter product, retail, and service branding and that experts believe all of these branding strategies help companies improve their product sales and business reputation.

 Sometimes, it can feel like a bombardment.